-- A Participant maintaining an ownership interest in a Project, awarded Tax Credits by the Authority, that experienced an event of foreclosure (including a deed-in-lieu) of foreclosure) or in which the Owner failed to perform under a workout agreement with the Authority. - A Participant maintaining an ownership interest in a Project has declared bankruptcy. - A Participant has been involved in any Project awarded Tax Credits by the Authority that failed to close or be Placed in Service. - A Participant has misrepresented or omitted to disclose material facts in connection with any application for Tax Credits or any other Authority resource. - A Participant is found to be in non-compliance during Construction Monitoring. - A Participant maintaining an ownership interest in a Project has an uncured default on any loan or grant made by the Authority under any program. - Participant has been found to be in violation of fair housing, housing accessibility or nondiscrimination laws or has been found to discriminate against Section 8 voucher and certificate holders or recipients of any state or local tenant or project based rental assistance, and such violation or discriminatory actions have not been remedied to the satisfaction of the governmental agency or entity with jurisdiction.
+- A Participant maintaining an ownership interest in a Project, awarded Tax Credits by the Authority, that experienced an event of foreclosure (including a deed-in-lieu of foreclosure) or in which the Owner failed to perform under a workout agreement with the Authority. - A Participant maintaining an ownership interest in a Project has declared bankruptcy. - A Participant has been involved in any Project awarded Tax Credits by the Authority that failed to close or be Placed in Service. - A Participant has misrepresented or omitted to disclose material facts in connection with any application for Tax Credits or any other Authority resource. - A Participant is found to be in non-compliance during Construction Monitoring. - A Participant maintaining an ownership interest in a Project has an uncured default on any loan or grant made by the Authority under any program or for any Project. - A Participant maintaining an ownership interest in a Project has a history of delinquent payments on any loan made by the Authority under any program or for any Project. - Participant has been found to be in violation of fair housing, housing accessibility or nondiscrimination laws or has been found to discriminate against Section 8 voucher and certificate holders or recipients of any state or local tenant or project based rental assistance, and such violation or discriminatory actions have not been remedied to the satisfaction of the governmental agency or entity with jurisdiction.